-The PubFig dataset is a more direct complement to the LFW dataset [27].
-It consists of 58,797 images of 200 public figures.
+The PubFig dataset is a more direct complement to the LFW dataset [25].
+It consists of 59,476 images of 200 public figures.
 The larger number of images per person (as compared to LFW) allows one to construct subsets of the data across different poses, lighting conditions, and expressions for further study.
-Figure 4c shows the variation present in all the images of a single individual.
 In addition, this dataset is well-suited for recognition experiments.